tarantool/doc/doc/reference/tooling/tcm/tcm_releases/tcm_1.0.rst

 To connect a cluster to |tcm|, you need to provide the endpoint URLs and connection parameters of its centralized configuration storage (for example, etcd).
+To learn more, see :ref:`tcm_connect_clusters`.

 .. _tcm_releases_1_0_stateboard:

 Cluster stateboard
 ------------------

-The cluster stateboard visualizes the information about a connected cluster:
+The cluster *stateboard* is a main |tcm| page that visualizes the information about the selected cluster:

 -   Cluster topology visualized as a table or a graph
 -   Tarantool versions running on instances